rust-lang/rfcs/text/0000-sized-hierarchy.md

     - The proposed `DynSized` trait in [rfcs#2310][rfc_dynsized_without_dynsized] is really quite similar to the trait proposed by this RFC except:
-        - It includes an `#[assume_dyn_sized]` attribute to be added to `T: ?Sized` bounds instead of replacing them with `T: DynSized`, which would warn instead of error when a non-`DynSized` implementing type is substituted into `T`.
+        - It includes an `#[assume_dyn_sized]` attribute to be added to `T: ?Sized` bounds instead of replacing them with `T: DynRuntimeSized`, which would warn instead of error when a non-`DynRuntimeSized` type is substituted into `T`.
             - This is to avoid a backwards compatibility break for uses of `size_of_val` and `align_of_val` with `extern type`s, but it is unclear why this is necessary given that `extern type`s are unstable.
-        - It does not include `RuntimeSized` or `Pointee`.
+        - It does not include `RuntimeSized`, `DynRuntimeSized` or `Pointee`.
         - Adding an explicit bound for `DynSized` does not remove the implicit bound for `Sized`.
 - [rust#49708: `extern type` cannot support `size_of_val` and `align_of_val`][issue_extern_types_align_size], [joshtriplett][author_joshtriplett], Apr 2018